Accreditation & Approvals

 3. Prepare students with a strong knowledge base and the experience needed to succeed in their chosen fields.

-To provide students with the skills and training that will lead to successful employment,
+To provide students with the skills and training that will lead to successful employment, we strive to:

 1. Evaluate and update educational programs on a continual basis through feedback from our Program Advisory Committee and business industry